-INTERNAL AUDIT FUNCTIONS (cont'd)
+INTERNAL AUDIT FUNCTIONS (Cont'd)

-During the financial year ended 30 November 2013 their review covered compliance audit on work improvement program on shared services, Enterprise Resource Planning ("ERP") risk assessment training and ERP audit review on its implementation and management.
-The total costs incurred by the internal audit functions in respect of the financial year ended 30 November 2013 was RM42,037/-.
+During the financial year ended 30 November 2014, their review covered procedures for identifying, record keeping and accounting for related party transactions and Enterprise Resource Planning ("ERP") system on GST implementation and accounting.
+The total costs incurred by the internal audit function in respect of the financial year ended 30 November 2014 was RM42,930/-.